-The state courts will continue to experience significant budget cuts into the future.
+In addition to struggling with the COVID-19 pandemic, the state courts continue to deal with the fallout of severe budget reductions.
+Given that 90 percent of state court budgets are personnel costs, it is not surprising that many courts are still reducing staff.
 This will negatively impact their efforts to provide services to those most vulnerable and susceptible to denial of basic needs.
-In addition, there is significant concern that this could erode public trust and confidence in the state courts.
+In addition, there is significant concern that this could erode public trust and confidence in the state courts when access to justice is limited due to resources and capacity.
 Therefore, a strong SJI grant program is required to assist the state courts in better serving the public, and administering justice fairly and effectively.

-SJI will continue leveraging funding whenever possible to help the state courts address the most critical issues in FY 2022, including the state courts response to the opioid crisis.
+SJI will continue leveraging funding whenever possible to help the state courts address the most critical issues in FY 2023.
 The effectiveness of the state courts is critical to ensuring that the public experiences the justice guaranteed by the Constitution.
-The funding requested for FY 2022 will enable SJI to continue indentifying issues that impact all courts, fostering innovative solutions, and sharing information on successful approaches nationwide.
+The funding requested for FY 2023 will enable SJI to continue identifying issues that impact all courts, fostering innovative solutions, and sharing information on successful approaches nationwide.